• Work/Life Balance (Mix of work from home/office)

 • Permanent Part-Time position (21.5 hours per week)

 Deaf Connect have an exciting opportunity available in Townsville for a passionate Community Services Officer to support in our delivery of Community Access - an information and referral service for members of the Deaf and hard of hearing community.

 Reporting to the Manager, Community Access, the role supports our friendly and collaborative Information Services team with a range of tasks that supports our community access service and programs.
 Key duties include responding to enquiries, developing networks and coordinating a range of client engagement activities to support, advocate and represent the deaf and hard of hearing community.

 If you pride yourself on your customer service, communication skills, strong administration skills and drive to deliver the best outcomes, we want to hear from you.

 In your application, let us know that you have these key skills:

-- Demonstrated organisational and time management skills, ability to plan and prioritise workload
+- Organisational and time management skills, ability to plan and prioritise workload

 You should also let us know if you have these other great skills:

 - Qualifications in Human Services or other Community Services discipline

 - Understanding of relative State and Federal Disability Services Acts